idealius/covid-sandbox/readme.md

-This project was helped tremendously by http://www.stackoverflow.com For the deprecated curve matching it uses a small project (fminsearch) from: https://github.com/jonasalmeida/fminsearch And, it may at some point include this small project which is an implementation of Newton's Method: https://gist.github.com/TragicSolitude/796f2a1725e9abf13638
+This project was helped tremendously by http://www.stackoverflow.com For the deprecated curve matching it uses a small project (fminsearch) from: https://github.com/jonasalmeida/fminsearch (fminsearch is a function straight out of R as far as I know)

+And, it may at some point include this small project which is an implementation of Newton's Method (it does include the feature, but it tends to be too constraining so its disabled): https://gist.github.com/TragicSolitude/796f2a1725e9abf13638

 #### This uses my Python data transposing project